tarmoploom/detecting-uml-smells-using-llm/README.md

-# Detecting Model Smells in UML Diagrams Using Large Language Models
+# Detecting model smells in UML diagrams using large language models

 This repository contains the source code, test data, and results for my Bachelor's thesis:<br/>
-**"Detecting Model Smells in UML Diagrams Using Large Language Models"**.
+**"Detecting model smells in UML diagrams using large language models"**.

 ### 📄 Project Overview